halfmage/majesticons/README.md

 # Majesticons

-A versitile, beautiful and scalable iconset.
-210 icons each in line and solid.
+A versatile, beautiful, and scalable iconset.
+210 icons each inline and solid.

-Majesticons is a high-quality SVG iconset which you can use for your web projects, your application or print them to hang them on your wall!
-All icons of this set are MIT-licensed and reusable as you like.
+Majesticons is a high-quality SVG iconset that you can use for your web projects, your application, or print them to hang them on your wall!
+All icons of this set are MIT-licensed and reusable as you like

 ## Preview of all 420 icons (line and solid style)